Mercedes-Benz Sprinter: Fuel economy

-Diesel Hybrid Concepts
+Diesel hybrid concepts

 In 2004, A Plug-in hybrid prototype version and a non-plug-in hybrid prototype version of the van were made, The plug-in van had an electric motor with an output of 70 kW and an NiMH battery with a capacity of 14kWh.
 Which supported an all-electric operating range of up to 30 km.
 The battery recharged from the plug-in to the main power supply in approximately 6 hours. the non-plug-in van had a smaller electric motor with an output of 30 kW and smaller batteries with a capacity of only 3 kWh.
 These allowed purely electric operation with a range of 3 to 4 km.